equinor/eNLP/README.md

 If you wish to edit or contribute to the package, you can make an environment and install the package, with

     $ make dev-install_conda

+or, if you prefer not to use conda,

+    $ make dev-install

+or, for windows users,

+    $ pip install -r requirements-dev.txt
+    $ pip install -e .

 Please make the documentation and read the section on contributing.

     $ make doc